Last Update: Preliminary information, subject to change.

 Note that there are power limitations to the power that each USB port can consume.
 IOC-M and IOC-2xe boards consume very little, while Decaf boards with a LCD will usually require a powered hub or external power supply.
 Tests show the Zero will boot with an IOC-235 connected, however the in-rush current on plugging it into a running system overloads the Zero USB power circuit and crashes Raspbian.

-Enabling the WiFi on the RaspberryPi Zero-W
+Enabling the WiFi on the RaspberryPi Zero-2W

 This takes less than a minute, via a console window, and is configured as an IPv4 node.
 This means that the Zero is expected to be part of a LAN with an IPv6 gateway to the Internet.
-The WiFi IP address can be configured via DHCP (the default mode) or with some fiddling, as a static IP address.
+The WiFi IP address can be configured via DHCP (the default mode) or with some fiddling with your router, as a static IP address.
 The node does not have to have access to the Internet unless this a requirement for your project.
 See the notes below on using MQTT.

 Display Screen Options